doomedramen/auto-pm/README.md

-# @doomedramen/auto (Auto-PM)
+# @doomedramen/auto

-`@doomedramen/auto` (formerly Auto-PM) is a CLI tool that automatically detects the package manager (npm, yarn, pnpm, bun, deno) in your project and runs commands accordingly.
+`@doomedramen/auto` is a CLI tool that automatically detects the package manager (npm, yarn, pnpm, bun, deno) in your project and runs commands accordingly.
 This allows you to use a consistent command (`auto`) across different projects without worrying about which package manager is in use.

 ## Features